octave-online/octave-online-server/front/README.md

  - Put some random character string in "secret" under "cookie".
 This is what prevents man-in-the-middle attacks and session hijacking.
  - If you want to support Google OAuth logins, customize the "google" section.
 You can ignore this section if you don't want to support Google logins.
  - If you have a password on your Redis server, put the password in the "auth_pass" option.
 You can ignore this if you don't have a password set up on your Redis server.

+## License

+Copyright (c) 2015 Shane Carr

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, merge, and modify the Software, subject to the following conditions: The above copyright notice and this License shall be included in all copies or substantial portions of the Software.

+Persons obtaining a copy of the Software may not publish, distribute, sublicense, and/or sell the Software or substantial portions of the Software under the terms of this License.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.